 Guaranteed Bonds

 These bonds are insured by another company, or the parent company.
-Although these bonds are not risk-free, default risk is reduced since both companies would have to default.
+Although these bonds are not risk-free, default risk is reduced since both companies must default.

 Debenture

-A debenture is a bond that is not secured by any property.
+In the US, a debenture is a bond that is not secured by any property.
 Its safety depends on the assets and earning power of the issuer.
-Thus, debentures are not as safe as other bonds from the same company.
+Thus, debentures are not as safe as other bonds from the same company, but will usually pay a higher interest rate to compensate for the added risk.
+Debentures issued in the UK, however, are safer because they are secured by collateral.

 Income Bonds (Adjustment Bonds)

 Not a good investment for regular income, these bonds pay interest if earned, and only to the extent of earnings, up to a maximum.
 These bonds are usually issued by bankrupt companies reorganizing.
-These are the only bonds where nonpayment of interest does not lead to an immediate default.
+These are the only bonds where nonpayment of interest does not lead to an immediate default, so they must generally pay higher interest rates.

 Municipal Government Bonds (Munis)